|Digit-Eyes is the clear choice when compared to conventional

 Digit-Eyes takes advantage of the data transmission

-capabilities of the iPhone, traveling wherever users go,
+capabilities of the iPhone and iPod, traveling wherever users go,

 while other assistive devices physically tether users to

 - Digit-Eyes takes a licking.
-The iPhone is a
+The iPhone, iPod and iPad are

-robust hardware platform that stands up well to everyday
+robust hardware platforms that stand up well to everyday

 environmental stress, such as being jostled or dropped.